skygreenslade/Codenames-Gen/README.md

 ## Usage:

-- videocall includes a view of the game board
+- Start a videocall including a view of the game board
-- two people (as codemasters) run the generator to get a card. if codemasters are not local to eachother, send the other one a picture or something.
+- Two people (as codemasters) run the generator to get a card. if codemasters are not local to eachother, send the other one a picture or something.
+- ~~destroy your opponents~~ Have fun!

 ## Executables: